SeedSigner/seedsigner/docs/dice_verification.md

 https://coldcard.com/docs/verifying-dice-roll-math

 ### Epilogue
 You can use these methods to do dry run time to time to verify that no one has changed the micro sdcard.
-But do not use the generated 24 words as a valid wallet, they need to be generated alone, only on the seedsigner!
+But do not use the generated 24 words as a valid wallet, they need to be generated alone, only on the LumenSigner!